The Most Famous African American, Ranked

 Harriet Tubman

-An American abolitionist and political activist who escaped slavery and subsequently made some 13 missions to rescue approximately 70 enslaved people, including family and friends, using the network of antislavery activists and safe houses known as the Underground Railroad.
+An American abolitionist and political activist, born into slavery, who escaped and then made some 13 missions to rescue approximately 70 enslaved people using the network of antislavery activists and safe houses known as the Underground Railroad.

 5